 Sustainability and Local Foods

-Buying local and growing your own foods peppered the top ten trends of What’s Hot in 2011.
+Buying local and growing your own foods are also top trends.
 Consumers are increasingly aware of where their food is coming from and featuring local foods on your menu is a great way to capitalize on the current trend as well as help out your local farmers.
 Many restaurants are going beyond buying local to growing their own.
-Restaurants with gardens (on the rooftop, communal, etc…) were cited by 18% of chefs as the hottest operational trend in 2011.
-Even if you don’t have the space or inclination to grow your own vegetables, there are plenty of farmers who would do.
+Even if you don’t have the space or inclination to grow your own vegetables, there are plenty of farmers who do.

 Public Health Concerns